54th Academy Awards: Ceremony information

 In November 1981, the Academy hired film director, screenwriter, and producer Melvin Frank to produce the telecast for the first time.
-"The Academy is fortunate that Melvin Frank has agreed to make himself available for our show, said AMPAS President Fay Kanin in a press release announcing the selection.
+"The Academy is fortunate that Melvin Frank has agreed to make himself available for our show," said AMPAS President Fay Kanin in a press release announcing the selection.
 "He joins a distinguished list of producers who have consistently made the Academy Awards the entertainment highlight of the year."
 Two months later, it was announced that comedian and The Tonight Show host Johnny Carson would preside over emceeing duties for the 1982 ceremony.
-However, in February 1982, Howard W. Koch took over producing duties after Frank had been hospitalized for complications stemming from a virus.
+In February 1982, Howard W. Koch took over producing duties after Frank had been hospitalized for complications stemming from a virus.
 Koch stated that all artistic contributions made by Frank would remain during the production of the festivities.